 With the world population predicted to rise to around nine billion by 2050, experts believe that food production must increase dramatically – by further intensifying farming.
 But is this really the solution?
-Raw investigates how a crackdown on factory farming would be half the battle won.
+We investigate how a crackdown on factory farming would be half the battle won.

 It’s often said that agricultural productivity needs to rise by at least 60% if we are to feed the planet’s ever-increasing population.
 According to some, this figure actually may be nearer to 100%, or double the current output.

 Jon Foley, co-author of a recent academic report on the subject, says: ‘Feeding nine billion people in a truly sustainable way will be one of the greatest challenges our civilization has ever faced.’

 So how do scientists suggest we go about achieving such a hike in food production?